Traditional Yorkshire Parkin

 Ingredients

-• 1/4 cup Golden Syrup (there is NO substitute, it is completely different in flavor than corn syrup)
+- 1/4 cup Golden Syrup (there is no substitute, the flavor is very different than corn syrup)

 Instructions

-• Generously grease an 8x8 inch baking pan and line the bottom with parchment paper.
+- Generously grease an 8×8 inch baking pan and line the bottom with parchment paper.
 Preheat the oven to 300 degrees F.

-• Place the medium oatmeal in a large bowl along with the flour, spices, salt and baking powder.
+- Place the medium oatmeal in a large bowl along with the flour, spices, salt and baking powder.
+Set aside.

-Place the squares into an airtight container and let it sit for at least 3 days before eating.
+- Place the squares in an airtight container and let it sit for at least 3 days before eating (not in the fridge or it will get hard).
 The oats will soften, the treacle and golden syrup will fully penetrate and soak through the grains, and the flavor of the spices will fully develop.

 Notes